0xDBFB7/scientific_standards/README.md

 Ideally, if standards are sufficiently well written, verifying such a change could be a straightforward checklist.

-The author believes that we have monumental problems looming at the horizon; it is fortunate that some part of these can be tackled by basic and advanced research, and our society has no shortage of monumental people bringing their efforts to bear.
-It would be a waste to be confused by trifles, or to even once repeat a mistake.

-Science itself is founded on continuous improvement; as .
-This idea of continuous improvement, of "descending the gradient".

 <hr>

 Of course, checklists and standards can only ever capture the "low-hanging fruit" of mistakes; the "unforced errors" like wrong cell lines[1a] and Microsoft Excel[2a].